pensjonatus/flash-fiction/blog/damn-it.md

 ---
-title: 'Damn It!'
+title: Damn It!
 date: '2012-03-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "I wish I could be in two places at the same time," said Frank, putting the beer